Can I work and get Ontario Works?

 Income that OW does not count

-OW will not count money earned by a dependant who:
+OW will not count money that a dependant earns if they:

-• is a full-time student in high school, college, or university
+• are a full-time student in high school, college, or university

-• lives in a First Nations community and gets money from an employment training program that lasts up to 12 months
+• live in a First Nations community and get money from an employment training program that lasts up to 12 months

 Working during the first 3 months on OW

-If you earn any money from work during the first 3 months you are on OW, OW reduces the amount of money they give you.
+If you earn any money from work during the first 3 months you’re on OW, OW reduces the amount of money they give you.

 They reduce it by the same amount as your take-home pay.

-Take-home pay means the money that is left after your employer takes off things like taxes.
-It is usually the amount that goes into your bank account from your paycheque.
+Take-home pay means the money that’s left after your employer takes off things like taxes.
+It’s usually the amount that goes into your bank account from your paycheque.

 Take-home pay is also called net earnings.